top of page

 J1 Visa Application

 Another question that comes up is how to apply for a J1 visa, or how the J1 visa application process works.
-To apply for a J1 visa, you first need to get Form DS2019.
+To apply for a J1 visa, you first need to get Form DS-2019.
 Your sponsoring agency, like a university or institute, will give you this form.

 Once you have Form DS2019, you can apply for a J1 visa at a U.S. Embassy or Consulate run by the U.S. Department of State.
-Your sponsoring agency will also give you guidance on the J1 visa application process, so there's nothing to worry about.
-It's quite straightforward, unlike some other types of visas.

 J1 Visa Processing Time